junrudong/fullstack-hy2020/Part0/Part0_Excercise5.md

     Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
-    activate servers
+    activate server
-    server-->>browser: [{content: "bukaJ", date: "2023-01-20T11:18:53.637Z"}, ... ]
+    server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server

     Note right of browser: The browser executes the callback function that renders the notes

 ```